istio/istio.io/README.md

 ### Creating a patch release

-A few days before the patch release, the release managers should notify the Doc WG that the release is built and is starting it's long running qualification test.
+A few days before the patch release, the release managers should notify the Doc WG that the release is built and is starting its long running qualification test.
 At this time, move the doc automation tests to use the new release to verify automated doc testing passes.

 To move to a new release (make sure you are in the patch's release branch):